Chart Color Schemes

 Residential development activity is slightly higher than average within Bethania - Waterford when compared nationally

-This high demand significantly outpaces new supply, typically leading to price growth and increased buyer competition.
-The average construction cost value of new dwellings is $216,000, which is below regional levels, suggesting more affordable housing options for buyers.
-This financial year has seen $28.6 million in commercial development approvals, indicating strong local business investment.
+This high demand exceeds new supply, leading to price growth and increased buyer competition.
+The average construction cost of new dwellings is $216,000, which is below regional levels, indicating more affordable housing options for buyers.
+In FY-26 alone, $28.6 million in commercial development approvals have been recorded, suggesting strong local business investment.

 Frequently Asked Questions - Development